modenaxe/femoral-anteversion-paper/README.md

 # Limitations and notes about reproducibility

-* All input and output files required to setup the simulations are provided, but not the workflow employed for running the simulations.
+* All input, output and setup files required to run the simulations are provided, but not the workflow employed for running the simulations.
+* Using the setup files might require adjusting the input/output folders to your local setup.

 # Future work